Memphis Healthcare Fraud Defense

 Strategic and Aggressive Memphis Healthcare Fraud Defense Lawyers Representing Providers

 Our firm’s experience allows us to obtain favorable results in a significant percentage of the complex and high-stakes federal healthcare fraud investigations that we handle for our clients.
 Focusing our practice in the area of healthcare fraud defense, we offer practical advice and strategic representation for providers facing investigations from all federal law enforcement agencies and task forces.
-Whether you have received a civil investigative demand (CID), grand jury subpoena, or letter from the U.S. Attorney’s Office, we can advise you of the best path forward, and our Memphis Healthcare Fraud Defense Lawyers can represent you in all communications with federal authorities while steering the investigation toward a favorable resolution.
+Whether you have received a civil investigative demand (CID), grand jury subpoena, or letter from the U.S. Attorney’s Office, we can advise you of the best path forward, and a Memphis Healthcare Fraud Defense Lawyer can represent you in all communications with federal authorities while steering the investigation toward a favorable resolution.

 At Oberheiden, P.C., we offer:

 - Well over 100 years of combined experience in federal healthcare fraud investigations.

 - Government side knowledge and insights from attorneys who spent decades as healthcare fraud prosecutors with the U.S. Department of Justice prior to entering private practice.

 - Significant results for healthcare providers, including to date resolving 100 percent of False Claims Act investigations with no civil or criminal liability.

 - A team-oriented approach which means that each of our senior healthcare fraud defense attorneys will be involved in helping you avoid civil liability or criminal charges.

 - Client-centric legal representation that includes prompt responses, custom-tailored legal strategies, and 24/7 access to the attorneys on your defense team.